PROTEUS Supercomputer

 PROTEUS, since its inception, has had a great reception and demand, for which a constant series of improvements and extensions has been necessary.

-A LITTLE HISTORY
+A LITTLE BIT OF HISTORY

 The supercomputing service is inaugurated on the iC1.
 At that time, there were 24 processors and a power of 200 GFLOPs.
 The runtime environment was based on MOSIX and user accounts were shared by NFS.